 Back to the son, James Alexander Barker — he had married his first wife Elizabeth Copeman on April 4th 1826 and the couple had three children before Elizabeth died in December 1834, aged 27.

-Eldest child Mary married Lincolnshire farmer Thomas Whaplate in October 1854 and lived away from Ilkeston.
+Eldest child Mary married Lincolnshire farmer Thomas Whaplate on October 17th, 1854 and lived away from Ilkeston.

 James Alexander was established as a butcher in Ilkeston when he married his second wife Matilda Ball on New Year’s Day in 1841 and several more children were added to the family, more than Adeline has counted.
 (See the Ball Family)

-Daughter Elizabeth married South Street clothier and pawnbroker John Lowe Moss in March 1868.
+Daughter Elizabeth married South Street clothier and pawnbroker John Lowe Moss on March 4th, 1868.

-— On Christmas Eve 1871 lacemaker son John Barker married Mary Ann Beardsley, eldest daughter of Mark, miner – and later innkeeper at the Spring Cottage in Wilmot Street — and Catherine (nee Phillips) and lived in North Street.
-(John’s unnamed elder twin brother had died after 10 minutes of life).
+Son John, born at 9.40pm on May 1st, 1847 was half an hour y0unger than his unnamed twin brother, who died after only 10 minutes of life (and thus before John was born).
+On Christmas Eve 1871 lacemaker John married Mary Ann Beardsley, eldest daughter of Mark, miner – and later innkeeper at the Spring Cottage in Wilmot Street — and Catherine (nee Phillips) and lived in North Street.
+They had at least 13 children

-A few doors away from John was his younger sister dressmaker Ellen, living at No 1 North Street with her illegitimate daughter Ada who was born in that street.
+Ellen lived a few doors away from brother John, at No 1 North Street with her illegitimate daughter Ada who was born in that street on October 26th.
+1877

-Ellen died there, aged 60, in January 1911, still a dressmaker.
-Ada also died there in October 1953 – two days short of her 76th birthday – having lived all her life at number 1.
+Ellen died at that same house, aged 60, on January 22nd, 1911, still a dressmaker.
+Ada also died there on October 24th, 1953 – two days short of her 76th birthday – having lived all her life at number 1.

-— Youngest child George died from peritonitis in North Street in February 1877 aged 15.
+The youngest child was in fact George who died from peritonitis in North Street on February 16th, 1877 aged 15.

 ———————————————————————————————————————————————